TheInkedEngineer/theinkedengineer.com/articles/i-updated-my-curriculum-after-each-job-interview-here-is-what-i-did-and-what-you-should-do-too.md

 !["Curriculum versione 3"](/images/articles/i-updated-my-curriculum-after-each-job-interview-here-is-what-i-did-and-what-you-should-do-too/img2.png)

-The first thing you notice in this version is that it has more white space, is generally more colourful and more tender or the eyes.
+The first thing you notice in this version is that it has more whitespace, is generally more colourful and more tender on the eyes.

 Different sections do pop out more, but later I came to realise that it is still clumsy in the upper part (more on this is version 3).